Storylet Studio

 What if the import doesn't finish?

-A network drop, a closed browser tab, or a server hiccup mid-import can leave a storyworld with some collections imported and others not.
+A network drop, a closed browser tab, or a server hiccup mid-import can leave a storyworld with some parts imported and others not.
 When that happens, the storyworld's editor is locked and the Management page shows a recovery panel with two options:

 If you've moved to a different machine or cleared your browser's storage, only Clear all content is available - re-pick the file from the Import action afterwards.